-It is stated that in the Regulation No. 1 of 2017 the Commission has clearly mentioned that the regulation shall come into force from the date of its publication in the gazette for the state of Telangana.
-The regulation was also published in the gazette on 25.03.2017.
+It is stated that in the Regulation No. 1 of 2017 the Commission has clearly mentioned that the regulation shall come into force from the date of its publication in the gazette of state of Telangana.
+The regulation was also published in the Telangana gazette on 25.03.2017.

-xvii.
-It is stated that as per clause 11 (e) of the solar policy, the solar plants that are synchronized after issuance of TSPP-2015 that is 01.06.2015 are covered under the said policy and are injecting the solar generated energy into the grid, but the banking service can be availed or deemed banked energy can be facilitated to the solar power developers who have synchronized their solar power plants after 24.03.2017(that is Regulation No. 1 of 2017 effective date begin 25.03.2017).
+xxi.
+Based on the aforesaid Regulation No. 1 of 2017, it is stated that regarding clause 11 (e) of the TSSP, 2015, it is stated that the solar power plants that are synchronized after issuance of TSSP, 2015 that is 01.06.2015 are covered under the said policy and are injecting the solar energy into the grid, but the banking service can be availed or deemed banked energy can be facilitated to the solar power developers who have synchronized their solar power plants after 24.03.2017 (i.e. Regulation 1 of 2017 effective date begin 25.03.2017).

-xviii.
-The energy injected from the date of synchronization to the date of open access approval cannot be adjusted to the account of the scheduled consumer nor cannot be claimed as banked energy is to be compensated by

-TSSPDCL as per regulations in force to the solar power developers who have synchronized their plants before 25.03.2017, as there are no applicable regulations for availing such facility under retrospective basis.
-Though the TSPP-2015 has provided such banking facility from the date of synchronization but the policy cannot be implemented by TSSPDCL as there are no specific directions from the Commission.
+xxii.
+Hence, the energy injected from the date of synchronization to the date of open access approval cannot be adjusted to the account nor cannot be claimed as banked energy to be compensated by TSSPDCL as per regulations in force by the solar power developers who have synchronized their plants before 24.03.2017, as there are no applicable regulations for availing such facility under retrospective basis and further, though the TSPP-2015 has provided such banking facility from the date of synchronization but the policy cannot be implemented by TSSPDCL as there are no specific directions from the Commission.

-- xix.
-It is stated that the petitioner has referred to the Commission order dt: 18.04.2018 which is in respect of exemption of cross subsidy surcharge and additional surcharge and further, the Commission has addressed the matter of banking of 100% of energy to captive and open access / scheduled consumers during all 12 months of the year, but the same cannot made applicable to banking of energy or compensation of energy by DISCOM in respect of the energy injected by the generator from the date of synchronization to the date of open access approval for the reason that the scheduled / open access consumers will come into picture only after execution of valid STOA / LTOA agreement.
+xxiii.
+It is stated that the petitioner has referred to the Commission's order dated 18.04.2018, which is in respect of exemption of cross subsidy surcharge and additional surcharge and further, the Commission has addressed the matter of banking of 100% of energy to captive and open access / scheduled consumers during all 12 months of the year, but the same dos not address that the banking of energy or compensation of energy by DISCOM shall be facilitated for the energy injected by the generator from the date of synchronization to the date of open access approval.
+Further, it is to submit that as the scheduled / open access consumers will come into picture only after entering into any valid STOA / LTOA agreement for the reason that the scheduled / open access consumers will come into picture only after execution of valid STOA / LTOA agreement.
 After execution of LTOA / STOA agreement only 100% banking facility can be extended to the OA / scheduled consumers.
-Thus the contention raised by the petitioner in these paras becomes untenable and hence deserves no consideration. - xx.
-The 2nd respondent has reiterated the substantially similar and identical contentions raised by the respondent No. 1.
-To sum up, it is submitted that any regulation or order issued by the Commission shall be applicable from the date of publication in the gazette unless and until date of applicability is specifically mentioned otherwise.
-Hence, the said Regulation No. 1 of 2017 shall come into force after its publication in the gazette and therefore the applicability of terms and conditions set forth in the regulation cannot be applied retrospectively. - 16.
-The petitioner has filed a rejoinder to the counter affidavits of the respondent Nos.
-1 and 2 and stated therein as follows. - a.
-It is stated that argument that there are no regulations / orders to consider energy pumped before entering the OA agreement as banked energy while respondent No. 1 does consider open access application until solar plant is synchronized.
-The petitioner is cornered in the whole process and there was no level playing field provided for the petitioner as enshrined in Act, 2003 to provide non-discriminatory open access provisions.
+The same was raised by the petitioner only to mislead or misguide the true intention of the Commission has addressed for.

+xxiv.
+Hence, the following is stated by the petitioner claim.